WMUR-TV: New Hampshire network affiliates

 Manchester is about 45 mi north from Boston while Concord is about 60 mi.
 Boston's VHF stations have Grade A signals in Manchester and Grade B signals in Concord, while the UHF stations have Grade B signals in Manchester but spotty signals in Concord.
 On paper, southern New Hampshire is large enough to be a market in its own right.
 If it were ever to break off from Boston, it would rank in the top 100 of all U.S. media markets.
 However, CBS's ownership of WBZ-TV (channel 4) makes this unlikely as it would result in the dilution of that station's advertising revenue, along with viewer upheaval at the loss of newscasts from the Boston area.
 This has been seen when Providence's stations in the southern portion of the Boston market attempted to claim market exclusivity resulting in some complaints from area cable customers.
 In the early 1990s, WBZ operated a news bureau in Manchester which was re-established on Elm Street in November 2006.

 Prior to 1988, the sub-market was served by WMUR and PBS member station WENH-TV (which was part of the New Hampshire Public Television state network).
 On February 1, 1988, WNHT (channel 21, now occupied by WPXG-TV), an independent station based in Concord, became southern New Hampshire's first CBS affiliate and began to produce local newscasts.
 WNHT lost the affiliation and ceased operations on March 31, 1989, due to insufficient viewership.
 There has not been a CBS affiliate in the state since then.
-The situation with WMUR and sister station WCVB is not unlike that of WHAG-TV in Hagerstown, Maryland, which operated as an NBC affiliate until 2016 even though it is part of the Washington, D.C., market and competed with that city's NBC owned-and-operated station, WRC-TV.
+The situation with WMUR and sister station WCVB-TV is not unlike that of WHAG-TV in Hagerstown, Maryland, which operated as an NBC affiliate until 2016 even though it is part of the Washington, D.C., market and competed with that city's NBC owned-and-operated station, WRC-TV.